aimms/how-to/Articles/397/397-traveling-salesman.rst

 You can see that from the JSON array 'data' the 'name', 'latitude' and 'longitude' values are being mapped onto known/existing AIMMS identifiers within the model.

-Now that the mapping is defined, the ReadFromFile method can be used to actually read in the data of the file:
+Now that the mapping is defined, the :aimms:procedure:`dex::ReadFromFile` method can be used to actually read in the data of the file:

 .. code-block:: aimms
+   :linenos:

    dex::ReadFromFile(
          dataFile         :  "out/Output.json",
          mappingName      :  "LatLongMapping",
          emptyIdentifiers :  1,
          emptySets        :  1,
          resetCounters    :  1);

-[Gabbi's magic :D]
+Done that, the node will appear on the Network page!

-Case management.
+Case Management
 ^^^^^^^^^^^^^^^^^^^^

-`Data Manager <https://documentation.aimms.com/webui/data-manager.html>`_ is a native feature in any WebUI aplication.
+`Data Manager <https://documentation.aimms.com/webui/data-manager.html>`_ is a native feature in any WebUI application.
 On this example, you will find 4 ready to use scenarios.

 * **100_BR:** 100 nodes on one country: Brazil.